Skip to main content

 Imagine if Little Switzerland had Survived

 Imagine if Little Switzerland or Fesenmeier had somehow managed to survive another 15 years into the mid-1980s?
-West Virginia's 1981 repeal of the 3.2% limit, allowing for the sale of 6.0% brew,
+West Virginia's 1981 repeal of the 3.2% limit, allowing for the sale of beers up to 6.0%,

 along with the micro and craft-brewing revolution surely would have helped breathe new life into the brewery.